awsugkochi/awsugkochi/src/pages/blog/2019-08-24-aws-awsugkochi-acdkochi19-workshop-sagemaker.md

 <br>

 <h1>
-Are you interested in create, train, and deploy machine learning models in the cloud ?
+Are you interested in creating, train, and deploy machine learning models in the cloud ?
 </h1>

 <br>